linkret/CrosseyCircley/README.md

 - node index.js
 - Connect to the game on http://localhost:8000 from your browser.

 If you want to test it and play against yourself, open the game in two tabs.
-Create a new game from one tab, and join that tab from the other tab.
+Create a new game from one tab, and join the game from the other tab.

 Some pictures: